vollmerr/triangulum/README.md

 2. In a new terminal, start the client with `npm run start` from within the `/client` folder.

 Saving changes in either the client or server will now be reflected without reloading or restarting.

+### Testing
+For running tests for both the client and server with a coverage report, in the root folder run `npm run test`.

+For running continuous tests, that update each time a file is saved, in the client or server folder run `npm run test:watch`.